Spoken English Corpus: Transcription

 A system was devised for transcription of the intonation of the material in the recordings.
 Two transcribers, Gerry Knowles and Briony Williams, both supported by Lita Taylor, analysed the entire corpus.
 The transcription system is explained by Williams, and an experiment was conducted by Brian Pickering to assess the degree of agreement between the two transcribers on a section of the Corpus containing around 1000 tone-units which was transcribed by both transcribers.
 Good agreement was found.

-An important attribute of a modern corpus is that it is computer-readable: a corpus tends to reside on a hard disk than a bookshelf.
-In presenting the corpus in this book form, the authors have taken into account the needs of established corpus linguists, and of those who are not yet familiar with corpora.
-Anyone who has the corpus on disk can make hard copies of most of the files; but without a special font to print the prosodic symbols, the prosodic texts will be either unprintable or unreadable.
-For this reason the prosodic version has been chosen for publication.

 The whole transcription in print was made in its present form by Peter Alderson, who later took over as Speech Research Manager at IBM.
 The volume was later entitled "A Corpus of Formal British English Speech: The Lancaster/IBM Spoken English Corpus", and was first published by Longman in 1996, later by Routledge in 2013.
 The book is currently available from online bookstores including Routledge and Book Depository, or in electronic format from Google Play Books.